akitsawsbhattarai/akitsawsbhattarai/README.md

-- 👋 Hi, I’m @akitsawsbhattarai
+- 👋 Hi, I’m Swastika
-- 👀 I’m interested in ...
+- 👀 I’m interested in FullStack Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Startup
-- 📫 How to reach me ...
+- 📫 How to reach me swastikabhattarai080@gmail.com

 <!---
 akitsawsbhattarai/akitsawsbhattarai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.